celebrating ancient villages linked by a

 All of Bransholme, Sutton Park and Kingswood, were virgin fields, frequently flooded from an untamed River Hull in winter, but dry enough to graze cattle in summer.
 There were several dairy farms, but two of them, Low and High Bransholme, gave the area it's name today.
 Wawne Drain, one of several dug by the monks of Meux, was always the boundary between the two ancient parishes, and would be so today had not the very new St John's been built on Wawne Road itself.

-The actual shape of the historic Sutton parish is even more of a surprise, for only a fraction of that parish is shown on this map.
+The actual shape of the historic Sutton parish is even more of a surprise, for only a fraction of that parish is shown on the map above.
 Until 1887,

-Thus all of Stoneferry, Wilmington and St Mark's in the Groves (to give it's older title) were areas whose inhabitants were often baptised, married and buried in St James' churchyard in Sutton village itself, leading to much confusion today amongst family history researchers.
-As an aside, it's worth pointing out here that another minor point for confusion is that St James' at Sutton is often mistaken for the war-damaged - and since demolished - church of St James' just off of Hessle Road, in St James' Square behind the ARCO building.
+Thus all of Stoneferry, Wilmington and St Mark's in the Groves (or Growths, to give it's even older title) were areas whose inhabitants were often baptised, married and buried in St James' churchyard in Sutton village itself, leading to much confusion today amongst family history researchers.
+As an aside, it's worth pointing out here that another minor point for confusion is that St James' at Sutton is often mistaken for the war-damaged - and since demolished - church of St James', in St James' Square just off Hessle Road behind the ARCO building.

 The 1881 Census was the last to record Lime Street and The Groves as being in Sutton Parish.
 Increasing industrialisation brought the numerous new terraced streets and tiny courts housing those thousands more inhabitants up both sides of Cleveland St. They were folk who would eventually gain their own parish churches - St Mark's consecrated in 1887 was one - and so the old Sutton parish was divided up.